Direct Answer

 - Child born before January 1, 2025: no federal seed.
 Older children may still open a Trump Account, but the $1,000 government contribution is not available for births before that date.

 - Annual contributions above $5,000: the $5,000 limit applies to all contributors combined.
-Excess contributions may be subject to penalties pending IRS guidance.
+Excess contributions are subject to the 6 percent IRA excess-contribution excise tax (IRC §4973) until corrected.

 - Investment options outside U.S. equity index funds: individual stocks, bonds, international funds, and actively managed funds are not permitted.